-If you need this information in another format such as audio CD, Braille, large print, high contrast, British Sign Language or translated into another language, please contact the PALS desk on 01271 314090 or at rduh.pals-northern@nhs.net.
+If you need this information in another format such as audio tape or computer disk, Braille, large print, high contrast, British Sign Language or translated into another language, please telephone the PALS desk on 01271 314090.

 Introduction

 During pregnancy, almost every substance in your blood can pass to your baby.
 This means your baby shares the medication, drugs, alcohol and substances you take while you are pregnant.
 When your baby is born they are no longer exposed to the substance(s) and therefore can develop withdrawal symptoms.
 The medical name given to this group of symptoms is Neonatal Abstinence Syndrome (NAS).